The Ellen White Cult: Chapter 17 - Learning Ellen White is a Fraud

 I came to the realization that one must read the Bible in the same way one would read a letter from a loving parent.
 “We do not talk about God’s love at Countryside,” I was told.
 No, you had grown so extreme in Adventism that such love no longer existed.
 I wondered, what was it for?
 Money?
 Not even you follow your own rules, Mr. You claim that you can reach perfection and that some have, yet have you never even looked at any of this information?
 You have scoured YouTube for every conspiracy out there, everything to strike fear into your congregation, yet have you ever asked yourself what you believe?

 How many Seventh-day Adventist pastors have read what I have, and how many are still too afraid to speak the truth?
 These words are not from some obscure place.
 Almost all of these are from Ellen White’s own mouth!
 I look at the White Estate.
 I see how they try to twist all sorts of excuses around every hard thing she said.
-How they prophet from Ellen being a true prophet.
+How they profit from Ellen being a true prophet.
 Yet, what is the human cost?
 How many people lament that they are nowhere near perfect when their idol is nowhere near the same?
 Yet, they are not told that.
 Many, as I was, are led to believe that Ellen White followed her words to the letter.
 She had become an idol.
 Countryside was another Ellen White cult.
 Yet, I also saw it in the local church here.
 How Ellen’s words were uplifted and how there was a pervasive and consuming need to follow her counsel in all matters.

 I saw the same thing with how the Mormons followed Joseph Smith.
 Yet,